devdatalab/paper-nra-mortality/README.md

 5. Open `a/graph_intuitive.py` and set `output_path` to `$mdata/out` in line 10.

 **NOTE:** The code probably won't work if you have spaces in the pathnames.
-Blame Stata, not us.
+Blame StataCorp, not us.

 6. Run the do file `make_nra_mortality.do`.
 This will run through all the other do files to regenerate all of the results in `$out/`.